Czechs in Poland

 Czechs in Poland form a small minority of 3,447, according to the 2011 census, up from 386 in 2002.
+Minority of 7,818 according to the 2021 census.
 Czech presence in Poland dates back several centuries, with more numerous migration to Poland starting in the early modern period.
-Currently there are 7818 of them to the 2021 census.

 Most of them reside in and around Zelów (81, in Łódź Voivodeship), in the Czech Corner within the southwest portion of Kłodzko County (47, in Lower Silesian Voivodeship) and in the Polish sections of Cieszyn Silesia (61).
 Some live in Warsaw.